 In the next section, we discuss the distinction between online analytical processing (OLAP) and online transaction processing (OLTP), as your choice of database will depend on whether you’re planning to analyze your data.

-OLAP vs OLTP systems
+Data processing approaches: OLAP vs. OLTP systems

 Your choice of data storage can also depend on the purpose of data processing.
 There are two common approaches to processing data: online analytical processing and online transaction processing.

-• OLTP requires data from ACID-compliant relational databases.
+- OLTP requires data from ACID-compliant relational databases.
 OLTP is responsible for running critical business operations in real time.
 For example, it is used for online banking and online shopping systems that capture multiple database transactions from multiple users.

-• OLAP systems, in turn, focus on analyzing historical data and require the best analytics databases along with a large data storage system: a data warehouse, data mart, or data lake, depending on the type of data processed.
+- OLAP systems, in turn, focus on analyzing historical data and require the best analytics databases along with a large data storage system: a data warehouse, data mart, or data lake, depending on the type of data processed.

 It can also happen that you’ll need both OLTP and OLAP systems for your business.
 Such a combination is also possible, and it proves to be efficient for maximizing the potential of your data.
-A big data services company can help you design and implement these systems to effectively process and analyze large volumes of data.

 Learn how building an enterprise data warehouse (EDW) can help you revamp your digital transformation journey

-2. PostgreSQL
+- PostgreSQL

-3. SQLite
+- SQLite

-5. Microsoft SQL Server
+- Microsoft SQL Server

 Now, let’s discuss what makes these databases so popular and how you can integrate them into your project.